kunal-mahatha/passgen-py/KUNAL/readme.md

-# This CLI tool is useful to create Password and storing them in a text file.
+# This CLI tool is useful to create Passwords and store them in a text file.

 ## Installing Dependencies
 `pip install argparse`